 Graduands are asked to arrive around an hour and a half before the start of their ceremony to collect their gowns and tickets.
 We do appreciate that it is convenient for many guests to travel to campus at the same time as the graduands.
-Guests are welcome to use the facilities in Exhibition Centre and Vanbrugh College for seating and refreshments while graduands are collecting their gowns and tickets.
+Guests are welcome to use the facilities in the Exhibition Centre and Roger Kirk for seating and refreshments while graduands are collecting their gowns and tickets.
 A family room is also available on the ground floor of the Exhibition Centre.

 Guests will be asked to be seated in the auditorium around 30 minutes before the start of the ceremony.

 Please consult the following webpage for information relating to parking arrangements for the different ceremonies.

 A free cloakroom will be available at the information desk in the Exhibition Centre.
 There will also be a small area for coats in the foyer of Central Hall.
 Please leave any large bags or items such as pushchairs in one of these areas.
 Please note that, while these areas will be staffed at all times, the University accepts no responsibility for any items left in these areas.

 The Exhibition Centre, Roger Kirk and Vanbrugh will be open from 7.30am.